dbagley1/qr-code-rails-react-app/README.md

 - QR Codes can be downloaded in SVG format.
 - Grouping QR Codes using projects for campaign management.
 - Allowing users to collaborate by sharing access to projects.
+- Editing account details.

 Features in-progress:

+- Deleting accounts.
 - PNG export of QR Codes.

-- Editing account details and deleting accounts.
+Future Goals:

 - Metrics and anlaytics, using short URLs and redirects to track how many people use the QR code in realtime.